John Bandler—Non-Technical Bio

 In 2016, he delivered a short course at the 2016 IEEE MTT-S International Microwave Symposium (IMS) in San Franciso with George Ponchak of NASA: “to write your paper, get it accepted, then effectively present it at a conference.”
 His talk: “Effective Presentations.”

 In 2016, with Erin Kiley, he initiated a Three Minute Thesis Competition for the 2017 IEEE MTT-S International Microwave Symposium (IMS) in Honolulu.
-This competiton has since been continued in Philadelphia in 2018, in Boston in 2019, and is scheduled for Los Angeles in 2020.
+This competiton has since been continued in Philadelphia in 2018, in Boston in 2019, and went virtual in 2020 (Los Angeles) and 2021 (Atlanta).
 See John Bandler—Three Minute Thesis for details, related competitions, and links to video playlists.

 Bandler has engaged in production and publicity-related tasks for the Dundas Little Theatre and Theatre Burlington.
 He contributed to Theatre Burlington’s 2010 multiple-award-winning story of Alan Turing, namely, Breaking the Code.
 For this play, Tom Mackan was named Theatre Ontario’s 2010 outstanding director, while Bandler received the Western Ontario Drama League adjudicator’s special award for (his Greek language) dialect coaching.
 Bandler served as a dialect coach for The Miracle Worker, directed by Sondra Learn, Theatre Burlington, 2011.
 He was creative consultant, Time and the Conways, directed by Brian Morton, Dundas Little Theatre, 2011.
 His photographs document Theatre Burlington’s 2012 production of The Imaginary Invalid, directed by Tom Mackan.